 - Calf stretches: If you feel pain in mid shin region while running, perform a calf stretch immediately.
 Also stretching after running session is always better.
 Massaging your calves relaxes and loosens the tight muscles thus providing flexibility while running.

-Contact Apex today and schedule your FREE physical therapy assessment session in Paramus today!
+Contact Apex today and schedule your FREE physical therapy assessment session in Wyckoff today!